TomTom to offer EV recharging maps in Europe, N. America

 The company did not disclose its current partners, but a TomTom demonstration system suggests it is working with German recharging network Hubject, which has previously said it offers up to 25,000 charging stations across Europe.

-Hubject is backed by Germany's top three carmakers BMW, Daimler and Volkswagen (VOWG_p.DE) as well as the country's major electric utilities and engineering groups. (reut.rs/2f2lwps).
-It aims to standardize how drivers locate and pay for recharging.
+Hubject is backed by Germany's top three carmakers BMW , Daimler and Volkswagen as well as the country's major electric utilities and engineering groups. (reut.rs/2f2lwps).
+It aims to standardise how drivers locate and pay for recharging.
+(Reporting By Eric Auchard and Christoph Steitz; Editing by Maria Sheahan)

-In addition, German luxury auto maker Daimler has chosen to incorporate TomTom maps into its car navigation systems in Mercedes A, C, B and E-class vehicles it offers in North America, TomTom said.

-It also said it is now offering high-resolution maps to automotive partners covering 360,000 kilometers of highways and roads across Europe and North America for future testing of their autonomous driving projects.